-The programme focuses on the interface between chemistry, biology and medicine, with engineering as a common working tool.
+The master's programme focuses on the interface between chemistry, biology and medicine, with engineering as a common working tool.
 It provides students with competencies on how to use engineering principles in the analysis and manipulation of biological systems to solve problems across a spectrum of important applications.

 In recent decades, gene modification has revolutionized the biotechnology industry, giving rise to countless new products and improving established processes.
-However, biotechnology as practiced today is much more than recombinant DNA technology, cellular biology, microbiology and biochemistry.
+However, biotechnology, as practiced today, is much more than recombinant DNA technology, cellular biology, microbiology and biochemistry.

 It also embraces process design, engineering, modelling and control.